Contact the Permit Center at 703.746.4357 for additional information.

 An encroachment is an intrusion by a private entity into a public street, alley, sidewalk or other right of way.
 Some examples of encroachments include fences, outdoor seating at restaurants, or even extensive landscaping in the public right of way.
 An application for encroachment must go before the Planning Commission and be approved by City Council.

 Floor Area Ratio (FAR)

 Floor area of a building is the sum of all gross horizontal areas under a roof.
 Floor Area Ratio (FAR) is the total aggregate floor area of a building divided by the area of the lot or tract of land on which it is located.
 The City Zoning Ordinance regulates neighborhood density by regulating FAR.
-FARs in the City vary depending on the type of neighborhood and zoning category (which range from low-density residential to high-density mixed use).
+FAR in the City varies depending on the type of neighborhood and zoning category.

 Height regulations vary depending on the zoning of a particular area.
 To find out which zone a particular property is in, go to the GIS parcel viewer.

 If you are considering a home business, please contact P&Z staff.
 In general, the rules for Home Occupations are designed to ensure that the house is perceived as a residential use, not a commercial use.
 These rules are meant to ensure the integrity of the neighborhood and reassure adjoining neighbors.
 Home-based businesses are permitted in Alexandria with limitations.
 In-home child-care providers are not considered standard home occupations, and are subject to additional permits, license and regulations.
 For more information, please contact the Permit Center at 703.746.4357.

 The Department of Planning and Zoning does not keep individual property plats on record.
 A plat is usually included with your deed at settlement when you purchase the property.
 You can contact your settlement company or have the property re-surveyed.